atgreen/red-light-green-light/README.md

 - As the pipeline proceeds, test results are generated (scans, unit tests, etc).
-For each test report generated, `rlgl` evaluates the report against the stated policy, resulting in a Red Light, meaning stop the pipeline, or Green Light, meaning proceed with the pipeline.
+For each test report generated, `rlgl` evaluates the report against the stated policy, resulting in a **Red Light**, meaning stop the pipeline, or **Green Light**, meaning proceed with the pipeline.

 ```shell